22Neves/devsite-docs/guides/order/online-payments/reserve-capture-cancel-amounts.en.md

 # Reserve, capture, and cancel amounts

-By integrating Order payments in manual mode, it is possible to process them by reserving funds and subsequently capturing them.
+By integrating Order transactions, it is possible to process them by reserving funds and subsequently capturing them.
 See below how to manage the transactions made.

 ## Reserve amounts

 The reserve of amounts happens when a purchase is made and its amount is reserved from the total limit of the card, ensuring that the value is kept until the completion of processing.

-To carry out an authorization of a reserved amount, send a **POST** request with all the necessary attributes as described in our [API Reference](/developers/en/reference/order/online-payments/create/post), including `type_config.capture_mode` set to `manual`, to the endpoint [/v1/orders](/developers/en/reference/order/online-payments/create/post).
+To carry out an authorization of a reserved amount, send a **POST** request with all the necessary attributes as described in our [API Reference](/developers/en/reference/order/online-payments/create/post), including `capture_mode` set to `manual`, to the endpoint [/v1/orders](/developers/en/reference/order/online-payments/create/post).

-[[[
 ```curl
 curl -X POST \
     -H 'accept: application/json' \